bbolker/bbmisc/peeves.md

 Scientific readers are generally more interested in the current state of the field than in its history.
 While you may sometimes want to illustrate a controversy or the outline the historical development of some research area, it's generally better to write about what's known *now*, i.e. where your study is starting from. <a name="ref2"></a> Similarly, unless you want to refer to a particular study several times, "Ducks like water (Schmoo et al 2015)" is better than "Schmoo et al (2015) observed that ducks like water".[^2]

-If you are referring to a fact that you observed or a conclusion you reached, it should be clear to your audience that statements in your paper represent your opinions &mdash; unless you give a reference, in which case it's clear that you're stating the conclusions of those authors.
-So you should say "Ducks like water" rather than "We observed/concluded that ducks like water"; your readers will know that this statement is based on your observations and logic.[^3].
+When referring to observations or conclusions based on your own work described in the paper, you should say "Ducks like water" rather than "We observed (concluded that, found that, etc.) ducks like water"; it's more succinct, and your readers will be able to infer that such statements are based on your observations and/or logic.[^3].

 Don’t introduce your paper by saying that many people have long been interested in the topic: "your paper should introduce the biological topic and explain why it’s interesting and important, not say that other people think the topic is interesting and important" ([Jeremy Fox](https://dynamicecology.wordpress.com/2015/04/20/dont-introduce-your-paper-by-talking-about-how-lots-of-people-are-interested-in-the-topic/)).